freinet-devops/docker-openldap/README.md

 This is meant to build a complex config up from a base config in steps.

+It is also useful if cn=config database is exported for a cloned testserver as an slapd.d-slapadd.ldif file, the config of which needs some modifications compared to the original.

-If slapd.d is to changed afterwards, to make sure the config is rebuildable when not persisted, the ldif files should also be put into /mnt/slapd.d-ldapmodify.d in a new subfolder with a higher index.
+If slapd.d is to changed afterwards, to make sure the config is rebuildable when not persisted, the ldif files should also be put into /mnt/slapd.d-ldapmodify.d.

-This means that if slapd.d is deleted (on recreating the container or deleting a volume mounted to /etc/openldap/slad.d ), the config could be rebuilt by just starting the server.
+When this is done, if slapd.d is deleted (on recreating the container or deleting a volume mounted to /etc/openldap/slad.d ), the config can be rebuilt by just starting the server.

 The server will do this by again running the initial config creation method (see Methods 1 -4 above), then reapplying all the ldif files in /mnt/slapd.d-ldapmodify.d in order.